Sahithi-Venkatesan/alien-invasion/README.md

 # alien-invasion
-👽 It's a fun filled space game created using Pygame 🚀
+👽 It's a fun filled space game built using Pygame 🚀